Multi-stakeholder intervention to Rank SDGs | Capacity Building of the newly elected LG Reps of Balochistan

 All the participants were given training on their responsibilities and powers under Balochistan Local Government Act 2010, Local Government Finance Commission, and other important topics.
 All the members were oriented on the SDGs, Localization of SDGs, the inclusion of SDGs on priority in the Annual Development Plan, and the importance of prioritizing the SDGs targets at the district level considering the provincial and national levels SDGs Framework.

-On the third day, a detailed consultation was held with a focus group comprising development sector partners, members of the media, and local government associations.
+The SDGs Ranking consultation was held with a focus group comprising development sector partners, members of the media, and local government associations.
 Priority SDGs were identified at the district level considering the Balochistan Provincial Framework of the SDGs for Local Actions.

 During the consultation, SDGs 3,4 and 6 were rated as the most considerate in Balochistan.
 It was observed that the areas of health, education, and clean water are suffering from corruption, irresponsible staff and unnecessary construction of schools and hospitals without assessing demographics.
 It was stated that employees are not working in the areas where they are appointed, but on the contrary, prefer to work in big cities.
 Another said that the use of Balochistan’s resources is not available to the people here nor clean water.